This section of the website is for free resources and community information that may be helpful for people with brain injury and caregivers.

 - Acquired Brain Injury: The Basics

-Coping with brain injury: A guide for caregivers and family
+- Coping with brain injury: a guide for patients – The Ottawa Hospital

 - The Sharing Experiences with Concussion/TBI podcast